 The Paralegal Certificate program is approved by the American Bar Association and is offered at the Pleasant Hill campus.
 It can be completed as a stand alone certificate or as part of a Bachelor of Arts completion degree in Legal Studies.
-Students who attend full-time can complete the certificate requirements in less than one year.
+Students who attend full-time can complete the certificate requirements in only one year.

 Paralegals are highly respected and valued in the legal profession.
 They enjoy a high rate of job satisfaction while working in an environment that is fast-paced and professional.
 Paralegals play a vital role in providing legal services under the supervision and direction of an attorney.
 Note: Paralegals cannot provide legal advice except as directed by an attorney nor can they establish a client/business relationship or represent a client.

 This Paralegal Certificate program provides students with upper-division coursework that is current and focuses on the practical application of substantive law while encouraging critical thinking, ethical conduct and social responsibility.
 The legal specialty coursework prepares students to draft legal documents, interview clients, conduct legal research and analysis, and use current legal technology to make them highly marketable upon graduation.